-Stanford Faculty Development Program was developed by Drs.
+The Stanford Clinical Teaching course was developed by Drs.
 Kelley Skeff and Georgette Stratos and has been in existence for over 20 years.
 Glenda R. Westmoreland, MD, MPH, is one of four IU faculty members who have completed this training plan and facilitate the course for clinical teachers here at IU.
 The course is designed to improve clinical teaching by providing methods that promote active learning and include small group discussion, videotape review of teaching vignettes, role-play exercises and optional supplemental reading.
 The sessions also serve as a forum for the discussion of teaching and the exchange of ideas and strategies regarding the clinical teaching.

-For a statewide connection to geriatrics, become involved in the Indiana Geriatrics Society (IGS), a state affiliate of the American Geriatrics Society with the purpose of:
+For a statewide connection to geriatrics, become involved in the Indiana Geriarics Society, a state affiliate of the American Geriatrics Society, with the purpose of:

 - Enhancing the visibility of geriatric medicine in Indiana